Sign in to access your Salford customer account, or see our other accounts.

 Young people that have been permanently excluded from school may also access alternative provision.
 This will usually be arranged by the local authority and may include a permanent placement in a pupil referral unit.

-The council will use a Flexible Procurement System (FPS) to purchase suitable alternative and complimentary provision.
+The council will use a flexible procurement system (FPS) to purchase suitable alternative and complimentary provision.
 The FPS is divided into several parts (Lots) which can be chosen by schools to meet the needs of individual pupils.
 Lots cover several areas including:

 Providers must provide significant evidence of ability to meet need to be accepted to deliver against one of these Lots, and there is no limit to the number of Lots a provider can apply for.

 Providers may be approved to deliver provision for some or all the Lots they have applied to.
 The decision will be based on the quality of the submission received.
-There will be no limit to the number of providers approved in each Lot.
+There will be no limit to the number of providers approved in each lot.

 If approved, providers will be required to enter into an FPS agreement with the council.
 This does not guarantee work or funding but will give providers the opportunity to be commissioned for contracts of work, by appointment or via a competitive tender process.

-This page was last updated on 6 February 2025
+This page was last updated on 30 April 2025